Soumaila Coulibaly: Borussia Dortmund sign defender from PSG | Goal.com

 Sadly, an anterior cruciate ligament injury in mid-February meant that the towering player’s season was over, although when he returns to the pitch, he would be playing for the Westfalenstadion giants.

-“The 17-year-old is regarded as one of the most promising players in the young talent academy of the French first division club Paris St. Germain.
+“The 17-year-old is regarded as one of the most promising players in the young talent academy of the French first division club Paris Saint-Germain.

-“Coulibaly has not played in the senior leagues), but has trained regularly with Paris St Germain's professional squad this season and is a member of the French U18 national team.
+“Coulibaly has not played in the senior leagues, but has trained regularly with PSG's professional squad this season and is a member of the French U18 national team.
 He is currently recovering from a knee injury.”

 In his first interview, Coulibaly expressed his delight teaming up with the eight-time Bundesliga kings, while showing his gratitude to PSG for giving him the platform.